It is always exciting when a new hire is added to the team.

 Sometimes a pulpit announcement is in order, it just depends on the culture and organizational norm.

-The trick is to answer the questions before they are asked, which helps establish credibility with members, volunteers and employees.
+The trick is to answer the questions before it is asked.
+This simple step helps establish credibility with members, volunteers, and employees.